 Multinomial logit coefficients estimated via maximum likelihood.
-The dependent variable is a categorical variable that indicates a never, old and new county status.
-The baseline category is never counties.
+The dependent variable is a categorical variable that indicates a none, old and new county status.
+The baseline category is none counties.
 An election is competitive if the difference in two-party vote share is less than 10 percentage-points.
 Model 1 and 2 include state-fixed effects.
 GDP per capita measure is available only for metropolitan statistical areas.
-Robust standard errors are in parentheses and clustered by state. p<0.10, p<0.05, p<0.010
+Unless otherwise stated, variables are from 2008.
+Robust standard errors are in parentheses and clustered by state. \ p<0.10, \\ p<0.05, \\\ p<0.010